charliemalach/BIOCHEM-Data-Mining/README.md

 <!-- ACKNOWLEDGMENTS -->

-## Acknowledgments
+## Acknowledgments & Tools

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Here is a list of tools and dependencies we utilized in our project:

 - [Python](https://www.python.org/)
 - [Pandas](https://pandas.pydata.org/)